fletcherw/projecteuler/Readme.md

 Project Euler
 =============

-This repository holds some of my solutions to the Project Euler problems I've completed.
+This repository holds solutions to some of the Project Euler problems I've completed.